Springfield, Illinois: Pre-Civil War

-The Potawatomi Trail of Death passed through here in 1838.
+The Potawatomi Trail of Death passed through Springfield in 1838.
 The Native Americans were forced west to Indian Territory by the government's Indian Removal policy.

-Abraham Lincoln arrived in the Springfield area in 1831 when he was a young man, but he did not live in the city until 1837.
-He spent the ensuing six years in New Salem, where he began his legal studies, joined the state militia, and was elected to the Illinois General Assembly.
+Abraham Lincoln arrived in the Springfield area in 1831, but he did not live in the city until 1837.
+He spent the next six years in New Salem, where he began his legal studies, joined the state militia, and was elected to the Illinois General Assembly.

-In 1837 Lincoln moved to Springfield, where he lived and worked for the next 24 years as a lawyer and politician.
+In 1837, Lincoln moved to Springfield, where he lived and worked for the next 24 years as a lawyer and politician.
 Lincoln delivered his Lyceum address in Springfield.
 His farewell speech when he left for Washington is a classic in American oratory.

 Historian Kenneth J. Winkle (1998) examines the historiography concerning the development of the Second Party System (Whigs versus Democrats).
 He applied these ideas to the study of Springfield, a strong Whig enclave in a Democratic region.
 He chiefly studied poll books for presidential years.
 The rise of the Whig Party took place in 1836 in opposition to the presidential candidacy of Martin Van Buren and was consolidated in 1840.
 Springfield Whigs tend to validate several expectations of party characteristics as they were largely native-born, either in New England or Kentucky, professional or agricultural in occupation, and devoted to partisan organization.
 Abraham Lincoln's career reflects the Whigs' political rise but, by the 1840s, Springfield began to be dominated by Democratic politicians.
-Waves of new European immigrants had changed the city's demographics and they became aligned with the Democrats, who made more effort to assist and connect with them.
+Waves of new European immigrants had changed the city's demographics, and they became aligned with the Democrats, who made more effort to assist and connect with them.
 By the 1860 presidential election, Lincoln was barely able to win his home city.